Nonresident Fellow, Rafik Hariri Center for the Middle East

 TopicsArab transitions, Democracy and human rights, US policy in the Middle East

 Read Full Bio

-Full BioAmy Hawthorne is a resident senior fellow with the Atlantic Council's Rafik Hariri Center for the Middle East.
+Full BioAmy Hawthorne is a Nonresident Fellow with the Atlantic Council's Rafik Hariri Center for the Middle East.
 She is a Middle East expert with extensive policy, analytical, and practical experience on Arab political reform and democracy promotion.